kinetic-context

 MCP Server

-kinetic-context exposes a Model Context Protocol (MCP) server that AI coding tools can connect to for querying dependency information.
+kinetic-context exposes a Model Context Protocol (MCP) server that AI coding tools can connect to for asking usage questions about dependencies.

 What is MCP?

-The Model Context Protocol (MCP) is a protocol that enables AI assistants to securely access external data sources and tools. kinetic-context implements an MCP server that provides information about open-source dependencies.
+The Model Context Protocol (MCP) is a protocol that enables AI assistants to securely access external data sources and tools. kinetic-context implements an MCP server that provides information about open-source dependencies by analyzing their source code.

 Server Endpoint